 Copy and paste the below script into your own website or blog to embed this book.

-“A heart-stopping, heart-wrenching, and heartwarming story that kept me reading well into the night.”—Clare Pooley, New York Times bestselling author of The Authenticity Project
+“How to Save a Life is aheart-stopping, heart-wrenching, and heartwarming story that kept me reading well into the night.”—Clare Pooley, New York Times bestselling author of The Authenticity Project

 Kerry Smith is going to save lives—and so is her best friend, Tim Palmer.
 After years of working toward medical school, they are about to take their entrance exams.
 But on the eve of the new millennium, a classmate goes into cardiac arrest, changing everything.